iamericfletcher/awesome-r-learning-resources/readme.md

 <br>

-> Useful `R` learning resources meant to help users from all skill levels and backgrounds deepen their understanding of `R`, resulting in a more knowledgable programming population that benefits everybody involved.
+> Useful `R` learning resources meant to help users from all skill levels and backgrounds deepen their understanding of `R`, resulting in a more knowledgeable programming population that benefits everybody involved.

 `R` is a programming language and environment for statistical computing and graphics.